lindseygreenhill/Gov1347/narrative.md

 > - See *The Washington Post's* November 4 [article](https://www.washingtonpost.com/politics/2020/11/04/what-election-results-so-far-tell-us-about-latino-vote/) "What the election results so far tell us about the Latino vote"
 > - See *CNN's* November 9 [article](https://www.cnn.com/2020/11/09/politics/latino-voters-florida-texas-arizona/index.html) "'There's no such thing as the Latino vote.'
 2020 results reveal a complex electorate"

+## Testing the narrative

+Is this media narrative true?
+Is it a mistake to consider the Latino vote as a unified entity?
+My intial thought it that there are many reasons why the narrative could be true.
+Considering that voters classified as Latino may come from many different nationalities, it would make sense that different subgroups have different political leanings and values.